globaldatanet/aws-firewall-factory/README.md

 ### Prerequisites

 1. An central S3 Bucket with **write** permission for the security account needs to be in place.

+2. (Optional) If you want to use the CreateDashboard Feature to get a Dashboard deployed for your Firewall in the central Security Account, the cross-account functionality in CloudWatch must be enabled.
+To enable enable your account to share CloudWatch data with the central security account follow [this](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html#enable-cross-account-cross-Region) how to.

 ### Deployment via Taskfile